 The liberally educated person is one who is able to resist the easy and preferred answers, not because he is obstinate but because he knows others worthy of consideration.— Allan Bloom

-When Allan Bloom wrote The Closing Of The American Mind more than two decades ago, he probably never imagined that the absence of intellectual pluralism he decried would still be upon us.
+When Allan Bloom wrote The Closing Of The American Mind more than three decades ago, he probably never imagined that the absence of intellectual pluralism he decried would still be upon us.
 There is an undeniable divide between the Academy and the larger society.
 The curtain that has been drawn around colleges and universities no longer protects intellectual exchange and a search for the truth.
 In the modern academy, many certainly do not know all of the ideas worthy of consideration.

 Minding the Campus hopes to change that by fostering a new climate of opinion that favors civil and honest engagement of all ideas, offering an engaged debate for readers concerned with the state of the modern university and the society it serves.
 We provide a simple central resource, featuring fresh original content from professors and academics and we draw upon the best from established magazines and publications, as well as from less-visited corners, from professional journals to blogs and student publications.
 In connecting resources from disparate worlds, we hope to connect their readers, fostering potential for real discussion and change.
 A conversation about America’s Universities is needed; look for it here.